-The notice must be served within six months of the authority having sufficient evidence that the landlord/agent has required a prohibited payment or breached the requirements relating to holding deposits.
+The notice must be served within six months of the authority having sufficient evidence that the landlord or agent has required a prohibited payment or breached the requirements relating to holding deposits.

 If the breach is or was ongoing, the notice must be served while the breach is continuing or within six months of the last day on which the breach occurred.

-The landlord/agent has 28 days from the day after the date of service of the notice to make written representations to the authority.
+The landlord or agent has 28 days from the day after the date of service of the notice to make written representations to the authority.

-After the end of the period for representations, the enforcement authority must decide whether or not to impose a civil penalty and, if so, the amount.
+After the end of the period for representations, the enforcement authority must decide:

 date on which it is served

-amount of the penalty (ie the civil penalty and/or the amount to be repaid to the relevant person)
+amount to be repaid to the relevant person

 reasons for imposing it